CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 1. Once you click on the **Enable** button, you can see a notification on the bell icon(🔔) in the top right corner: which says **validating deployment** and then changes to **Submitting deployment** and finally **Deployment in progress**.
 Deployment will take approx 15-20 minutes to deploy the insights for Ubuntu-k8s VM as extensions are being installed on your connected machine (ubuntu-k8s).

-    > Note: If you are still seeing Enable button even after clicking on, do not worry, once the extensions are installed, it will automatically change.
+    > Note: If you are still seeing Enable button even after clicking on Enable.
+Once the extensions are installed, it will automatically change.
 You can move on to the next task.

     ![](.././media/submitting-deployment.png)